krugerd/otto/README.md

 - add Active, add Eligible, or List all roles assigned to users
 - roles are selected from a GUI inputbox

-# Input file format:

-Input file needs to be a text file only containing the UPN of the users to be modified.
-For example:
+Input file format needs to be a text file only containing 1 UPN per line of the users to be modified.
+For example: user1 user2 user3

-aaron.jimmyjoe@123dev.onmicrosoft.com
-aaron.jimmylegs@123dev.onmicrosoft.com
-aaron.jimmyjohn@123dev.onmicrosoft.com